Additional Support for Learning

 The Advisory Group for Additional Support for Learning formally advise the Scottish Government and Scottish Ministers of issues relating to the implementation of the Additional Support for Learning legislation.
 This may relate to policy and practice development and may include issues which impact on the successful implementation of Additional Support for Learning.

-The Group is currently chaired by Iain Nisbet, Head of Education Law at Govan Law Centre and the secretariat is provided by the Scottish Government.
+The Group is currently chaired by Jan Savage, Executive Director, Campaigns and External Affairs at Enable Scotland and the secretariat is provided by the Scottish Government.

 The Supporting Children’s Learning Code of Practice